akhaladok/micrometer-tips/index.md

 * * *

-The following memory-leak was observed on in of our services:
+The following memory-leak was observed in one of our services:
 ![Memory Leak](/assets/img/memory-leak.png)

 After investigation we found the following code that tracks http-call response durations: